MikeS96/autonomous_landing_uav/README.md

 3. [Usage and deployment](/Usage.md)

+The repository containing the evaluation of this work can be found [here](https://github.com/apinto25/autonomous_landing_data_analysis).

 **Note:** This work was done as BEng degree project entitled "Autonomous landing system for a UAV on a ground vehicle" in "Universidad Autonóma de Occidente", Colombia.